Victims and Survivors of Crime Week Funding Guide

 - Cost of supplies/materials/services;

-- Travel/accommodation/incidental expenses to bring in professionals, such as workshop facilitators, panelists and presenters, for presentation or training purposes; and,
+- If public health guidance permits, travel/accommodation/incidental expenses to bring in professionals, such as workshop facilitators, panelists and presenters, for presentation or training purposes; and,

 - Advertising costs.